Shoulder Surgery

 Reverse shoulder replacement is a type of shoulder arthroplasty designed to improve shoulder function in patients where the rotator cuff is no longer working effectively.
 The rotator cuff is a group of muscles and tendons that stabilise the shoulder and allow controlled movement.
 When these structures are significantly damaged or torn, a conventional (anatomic) shoulder replacement may not provide reliable function.

 In a reverse shoulder replacement, the normal ball-and-socket structure of the shoulder joint is reversed.
 A metal ball component is attached to the shoulder blade (glenoid), and a socket component is placed at the top of the upper arm bone (humerus).
-This change in joint configuration allows the deltoid muscle, rather than the damaged rotator cuff, to take over the role of lifting and moving the arm.
+This change in joint configuration creates a very stable point of rotation and allows the deltoid muscle alone to perform the role of lifting and moving the arm.

 These altered biomechanics can help restore shoulder elevation and improve overall arm function in appropriately selected patients.
-The procedure is most commonly considered for individuals with conditions such as large or irreparable rotator cuff tears, rotator cuff tear arthropathy, complex shoulder fractures, or previous shoulder surgeries that have not achieved the desired outcome.
+The procedure is most commonly considered for individuals with conditions such as rotator cuff tear arthropathy (arthritis combined with rotator cuff tearing), severe arthritis where there is bone loss or distortion of the normal shape, irreparable rotator cuff tears with weakness and pain, complex shoulder fractures, or previous shoulder surgeries that have not achieved the desired outcome.

 During your consultation, Dr Richard Dallalana will perform a thorough clinical evaluation and review your imaging to understand the underlying cause of your symptoms.
 He will discuss all available treatment options with you, including non-surgical management where appropriate, and explain whether reverse shoulder replacement may help improve your shoulder function and quality of life.